 The La Niña phase of the El Niño-Southern Oscillation usually means more rain is on the way.
 But there are some caveats.

-Forecasts from the Bureau of Meteorology suggest we should get ready for a La Niña event in 2020.
+Forecasts from the Bureau of Meteorology suggest we should get ready for a La Niña event from late 2020.

 But what exactly is a La Niña event?
 And how does it differ to El Niño?
 How do these big climate giants influence our day-to-day weather?
 And is climate change having an impact on these naturally occurring events?